Ministry of Defence, Singapore Singapore Government

 where F is degrees Fahrenheit and C is degrees Celsius.

-[Note: The information and examples given in this style guide is adapted from Blake, G. & Bly, Robert W., The Elements of Technical Writing, NY: Longman Publishers (1993).]
+[Note: The information and examples used in this style guide are adapted from the ISEAS Style Manual and Blake, G. & Bly, Robert W., The Elements of Technical Writing, NY: Longman Publishers (1993).]